mtconnect/cppagent/README.md

 	2012-02-21T23:59:33.460470Z|@REMOVE_ALL_ASSETS@|CuttingTool

 Partial updates to assets is also possible by using the @UPDATE_ASSET@ key, but this will only work for cutting tools.
-The asset id need to be given and then one of the properties or measurements with the new value for that entity.
+The asset id needs to be given and then one of the properties or measurements with the new value for that entity.
 For example to update the overall tool length and the overall diameter max, you would provide the following:

 	2012-02-21T23:59:33.460470Z|@UPDATE_ASSET@|KSSP300R.1|OverallToolLength|323.64|CuttingDiameterMax|76.211

 Commands
 -----

 There are a number of commands that can be sent as part of the adapter stream.
-These change some dynamic elements of the device informaiton, the interpretation of the data, or the associated default device.
-Commands are given on a single line starting with an asterix `* ` as the first character of the line and followed by a <key>: <value>.
+These change some dynamic elements of the device information, the interpretation of the data, or the associated default device.
+Commands are given on a single line starting with an asterisk `* ` as the first character of the line and followed by a <key>: <value>.
 They are as follows:

-* Set the manufacturer in the devcie header of the associated device:
+* Set the manufacturer in the device header of the associated device:

 	`* manufacturer: XXX`

-* Set the station in the devcie header of the associated device:
+* Set the station in the device header of the associated device:

 	`* station: XXX`

-* Set the sderialNumber in the devcie header of the associated device:
+* Set the serialNumber in the device header of the associated device:

-	`* sderialNumber: XXX`
+	`* serialNumber: XXX`

-* Set the description in the devcie header of the associated device:
+* Set the description in the device header of the associated device:

 	`* description: XXX`

-* Set the nativeName in the devcie component of the associated device:
+* Set the nativeName in the device component of the associated device:

 	`* nativeName: XXX`

-* Set the calibration in the devcie component of the associated device:
+* Set the calibration in the device component of the associated device:

 	`* calibration: XXX`